Braves vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Steer and Eddie Rosario will hit the field when the Cincinnati Reds and Atlanta Braves meet on Friday at Great American Ball Park.
+Eddie Rosario and the Atlanta Braves meet TJ Friedl and the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET, in the second game of a three-game series.

-Bookmakers list the Braves as -155 favorites on the moneyline, while giving the underdog Reds +125 moneyline odds to win.
-The total for the contest has been set at 10.5 runs.
+The Braves are favored in this one, at -145, while the underdog Reds have +120 odds to win.
+The contest's total has been set at 11.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.